Radioactive materials are used in medicine, scientific research, industry, agriculture, and technology.

 A separate future facility will permanently dispose of Australia’s intermediate-level waste.

-The Australian Government declared part of the land at Napandee near Kimba in South Australia as the site for the facility.
+The government declared a parcel of land near Kimba in South Australia as the site for the facility.
 This is a significant step in the establishment of this crucial piece of national infrastructure.
 It helps to secure the future of Australia’s nuclear medicine industry and our nuclear research capabilities.

 The facility will provide a new industry for its host community with: